skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 This could later be extended to allow the same wallet to request more than once with its own velocity (like once/week).

+### Limit upload content length

+Flask provides for a simple way to block unwanted data, MAX_CONTENT_LENGTH, which will return a 413 HTTP Response when exceeded.

+### Parameterize SQL

+A few of the queries were spiked with non-preferred syntax.
+I cleaned those up by parameterizing the statements.